Pinterest Pixel

 What are some common mistakes when using the FLOOR function?

-Can the FLOOR function handle negative numbers effectively?
+Can the FLOOR function handle negative numbers?

 How does the FLOOR function work?

-What is the value of FLOOR 14 4?
+What is the value of (FLOOR 14, 4)?

 The value of FLOOR(14, 4) in Excel is 12.
 This is because FLOOR rounds the number 14 down to the nearest multiple of 4, and the largest multiple of 4 that is less than or equal to 14 is 12.